southworkscom/azure-sdk-for-net/src/SDKs/BotFramework/dataPlane/Connector/README.md

 ### Getting Started

-Bot Framework Connector allows you to build applications that connects with Bot Framework API
+Bot Framework Connector allows you to build applications that connects with Bot Framework Connector service.

 ### Target Frameworks: